Terrance Plowright

-Terrance Kippax Plowright OAM (born 31 March 1949) is an Australian artist, based in the Blue Mountains of New South Wales.
+Terrance Kippax Plowright OAM (born 31 March 1949) is an Australian sculptor, based in the Blue Mountains of New South Wales.
 His works include contemporary and figurative sculptures.
 He has designed and created large public sculptural water features and murals, substantial public cenotaphs, commemorative cast bronze sculptures, and a large body of religious and spiritual work that includes stained glass windows, altars, lecterns, baptismal fonts and mosaics.